llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

         * `vector` clause without arguments
         * For now, all three are ignored when combined with `auto` clause because, for now, `auto` produces a sequential loop.
+        * implicit `gang` clause
+            * This feature is not specified in OpenACC 2.7, but existing OpenACC compilers implement it in some form.
+              Clacc attempts to mimic their behavior, but some details might be different.
+See the "Semantic Clarifications" section in `README-OpenACC-design.md` for details.
-        * For now, if none of these three is specified, then a sequential loop is produced.
+        * For now, if none of these clauses appear (explicitly or implicitly), then a sequential loop is produced.
     * `collapse` clause
     * data sharing:
         * for loop control variable: